cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ### Contextual Bandits: Learn by example

-To introduce you to the capabilities of CB algorithms, this guide uses a hypothetical application called _APP_.
+To introduce the capabilities of CB algorithms, this guide uses a hypothetical application called _APP_.
 This application interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller.

 _APP_ performs the following functions: